 236. This Part provides for a Gibraltar Investor Compensation Scheme ("the Gibraltar scheme") and gives effect to the Investor Compensation Scheme Directive.
-Interpretation of Part 16.

 "the Board" means the Gibraltar Investor Compensation Board (see section 267);

 "branch" means a place of business (other than a head office) which-